IceCreamWasTaken/Arduino-Programming-stuff-for-school/the website (UC)/READMEUC.md

 Other wise the prompt to set up a virtual environment:
 1. cd Desktop
 2. cd optimisedtts
-3. venv\scripts\activate to activate the virtual environment because visual code decided not to run because of execution POLICIES!!!
+3. venv\scripts\activate to activate the virtual environment, **activate it on command prompt please!** because visual code decided not to run because of execution POLICIES!!!
 EXCUSE ME WHAT
 4. flask run ig

 So I was working on Robotics homework and I saw that VSCode has a Live Server extension, does this work with flask or will I get explosions?